 I went back to work when Christopher was a year old.
 Leaving him with people was really hard.
 Would they manage to deal with his scratching and cope with his skin?
 My mum was anxious looking after him and it was hard for nursery staff too.
 One day the nursery phoned me saying he was having a really bad day and by the time I got to nursery his bandaged were soaked in blood.

 After 3 weeks being back at work I ended up taking a panic attack because it was all too much.
 I was exhausted from the lack of sleep, the relentlessness of the eczema and the treatments, the pressure it was putting on my relationship with my partner and working full-time on top of everything else.
 Eventually I was able to move into a part-time role at work, but it took time and each week working full-time was a massive strain.

 I heard about Eczema Outreach Support when Christopher was 1 and things were really tough.
 It was amazing to speak to someone who got it!
-Nobody else understood to the same extent and they supported me through hospital stays, had resources to help the nursery understand the condition and just being a listening ear when I was feeling like a wreck.
+Nobody else understood to the same extent and they were there on the other end of the phone to support me through hospital visits, as well as having resources to help the nursery understand the condition and just being a listening ear when I was feeling like a wreck.
 Having the support from other parents was great and at events I picked up things we hadn’t heard before from the Dermatology talks.